ChancellorCeti/blocktanks-analytics/README.md

 ## What is this project?

 This project works with the API for the game <https://blocktanks.io> to collect data on player activity and map popularity.
 It stores data in a SQL database in this form and periodically (every 24 hours) downloads data to csv files so they can be analyzed.
+The shell script also creates a python http server that lets people download a zip file of the latest data from a website.

 ```
  id |         time_taken         | total_humans | signed_up_players | max_players | avg_hours_played |      map